maxant/genericconnector/demo/genericconnector-demo-ear/README.md

 #genericconnector Demo - EAR

-This module builds the EAR file which can be deployed to the application server.
+This module builds the demo EAR file which can be deployed to the application server.

 See the blog article for more information.

-This EAR's POM file can be used as a template, so see how to integrate the resource adapter into your project.
+This EAR's POM file can be used as a template, to see how to integrate the resource adapter into your project.